NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+The talk this week is entitled "" and is given by me.

+### Fermat Primes ###

+**Date:** September 15, 2017

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** II will talk explain a curious piece of mathematical history - namely, the discovery of a special set of prime numbers that are now known as Fermat primes - and what their discoverer, Pierre de Fermat, got right and what he got wrong.
+I will also explain why Fermat primes are still interesting today.

+The faculty guest this week is Dr. Terry Crites, who is our current department chair.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-09-15.pdf)]

 ### What did I do this summer? ###

 **Date:** September 8, 2017